genkamita-gmo/nlp-forex-predict/README.md

 #### Urgent
 Automate data cleaning
 * Write script that extracts title only, do the following steps.
 * load text as pandas dataframe and replace \n with white space and remove ".
+What will happen when loading entries with "? -> It doesn' change lines even when the number of " is odd, but the position of " is kind of randomised.
+See how many lines the output have and compare it against the word count of 'h =' for example.
 * save result as non decorated text file.
 When I do this, entries with \n will have "" but not for those without.
 This can be used for testing the data cleaning.

 #### Not Urgent